VolcaTech/eth2-app/README.md

 ## Transfer details
 ### Send
 ![Send](/public/eth2phone_send.png)
-1. Sender generates transit private-public key pair, deposits ether to escrow smart contract and assigns transit public key to the deposit.
-On withdrawal escrow smart-contract verifies that receiver's address is signed by the transit private key.
+1. Sender generates transit private-public key pair, deposits ether to Escrow Smart Contract and assigns transit public key to the deposit.
+On withdrawal Escrow Smart Contract verifies that receiver's address is signed by the transit private key.
 2. Sender encrypts transit private key with random secret code and sends encrypted transit private key to verification server.
 3. Sender passes the secret code to receiver by the way he chooses (voice, sms, e-mail, etc.)